tmathmeyer/network-registration-protocol/readme.md

-This is an extension of the Synchronous-Network-Protocol found at https://github.com/tmathmeyer/Synchronous-Network-Protocol
+This is an extension of the Synchronous-Network-Protocol found at https://github.com/tmathmeyer/Synchronous-Network-Protocol<br />

-this protocol works through the following steps to authenticate a user client connects to server client -> server "I would like to login" server -> client "here are a random 512 bytes" client -> server "I've hashed the password that the user entered, combined it with the salt, and re-hashed the result" server -> client "that is the correct hash, this connection now has access to the functions of the server which have yet to be implemented" client -> server {rest of the data}
+this protocol works through the following steps to authenticate a user<br />
+client connects to server<br />
+client -> server "I would like to login"<br />
+server -> client "here are a random 512 bytes"<br />
+client -> server "I've hashed the password that the user entered, combined it with the salt, and re-hashed the result"<br />
+server -> client "that is the correct hash, this connection now has access to the functions of the server which have yet to be implemented"<br />
+client -> server {rest of the data}<br />

-for registration, the system works like this: client connects to server client -> server "here is my hashed password and my username" server -> client "that is an availible username, i've save the hashed password"
+for registration, the system works like this:<br />
+client connects to server<br />
+client -> server "here is my hashed password and my username"<br />
+server -> client "that is an availible username, i've save the hashed password"<br />

-An implementation of this system would look something like this:
+An implementation of this system would look something like this:<br />

 public class TestClient extends Client{
 	public Packet processPacket(Packet p){